 Research & Publications

 Dr. Faustino studies treatment strategies that could improve the outcomes of critically ill children.
-He is currently focusing on the prevention of blood clots in these children.
-His also working on blood glucose control in this population.
+He is currently focused on the prevention of blood clots in these children.
 He conducts observational and interventional studies to understand how blood clots form in children.

-Specialized Terms: venous thrombosis; thromboembolism; anticoagulation; hyperglycemia; hypoglycemia; glucose control; clinical trial; biomarker; critical care; child
+Specialized Terms: venous thrombosis; thromboembolism; anticoagulation; hemostasis; thrombin generation; platelet; clinical trial; biomarker; risk prediction model; critical care; child

 Extensive Research Description

-Dr. Faustino is currently focusing his research on catheter-related thrombosis because the use of central venous catheters is the most common cause of thrombosis in children.
-He has conducted studies on the epidemiology of catheter-related thrombosis in critically ill children, completed surveys on thromboprophylaxis in pediatric intensive care units, identified potential biomarkers for catheter-related thrombosis and established collaborations with other researchers invested in the prevention of thrombosis.
-He is preparing to conduct randomized clinical trials that will test interventions to prevent catheter-related thrombosis in critically ill children.
+Dr. Faustino is primarily investigating catheter-related thrombosis because the use of central venous catheters is the most common cause of venous thrombosis in children.
+He has conducted observational studies on the epidemiology of catheter-related thrombosis in critically ill children, completed surveys on thromboprophylaxis in pediatric intensive care units, identified potential biomarkers for catheter-related thrombosis and established collaborations with other researchers invested in the prevention of venous thrombosis.
+He recently completed a randomized clinical trial on early thromboprophylaxis against catheter-related thrombosis in critically ill children.

-Anticoagulants; Child; Critical Care; Glucose; Hyperglycemia; Hypoglycemia; Pediatrics; Thromboembolism; Clinical Trial; Venous Thrombosis
+Anticoagulants; Blood Platelets; Child; Critical Care; Hemostasis; Pediatrics; Thrombin; Thromboembolism; Biomarkers; Clinical Trial; Venous Thrombosis